moascode/azure-build-ci-cd-pipeline/README.md

 # Instructions
 Screenshots demonstrating key steps

-## 1. Setup environment
+## 1. Setup development environment

-## 2. Configure Coninious Integration on Github

-2.1 Clone and build an application inside of Azure Cloud Shell.
+1.1 Clone and build the application inside of Azure Cloud Shell
 - Screenshot showing the project cloned into Azure Cloud Shell.

+1.2 Run local test
 - Screenshot showing the passing tests that are displayed after running the make all command from the Makefile
       ![Test Passed](./project%20info/make_all_pass_test.png)

+## 2. Configure Continious Integration on Github

-2.2 Conduct a test run on an application in Azure Cloud Shell.
+2.1 Conduct a remote test run of the application using GitHub Actions

-- Screenshot showing the output of a test run.
+- Screenshot of passing GitHub Actions build

 ## 3. Configure Continious Delivery on Azure